pritudev/blog.pritudev.me/content/blog/create-gradient-text.md

 ---
-title: 'Here is How you create Gradient Underline Text.'
+title: "Here is How you create Gradient Underline Text."
 date: 2021-09-01
-published: true
 ---

 ## Step 1 - Add HTML